araxiaonline/Weekly-Armor-Vendor/README.md

 Adds a Vendor who sells 1 Armor per class and rotates them out weekly.

-The SQL table's ( 'black_market_armor_sets' 'black_market_current_set' ) is created in your "World" folder.
+The SQL table's (`black_market_armor_sets` `black_market_current_set`) is created in your "World" folder.
 The Lua script for the NPC handles randomly getting the Armor sets and allows players to purchase them for 100 Araxia Tokens.

 One table for all the armor sets and one table for the